What are VoIP’s advantages and disadvantages?

 Special software applications are required:

 By default, mobile devices or PCs don’t have support for VOIP.
 A user has to install a third-party application.
-This application may lead to a security threat, as it has access to the device data.
-With the LTE, there are features e.g WiFi Calling.
+This application may pose a security threat, as it can access the device’s data.
+With LTE, there are features, e.g., wifi Calling.
 But still, it is not supported by all mobile operators.
 So before using a VoIP client, choose a trusted service provider.